Prompt Engineering Guide

 While the ground truth may not be crucial, the labelspace is.
 The labelspace refers to the list of possible labels for a given task.
 For example, in a classification task, the labelspace might include "positive" and "negative".

 Providing random labels from the labelspace in the exemplars can help the LLM understand the labelspace better, leading to improved results.
 Furthermore, it's important to represent the distribution of the labelspace accurately in the exemplars.
-Instead of sampling uniformly from the labelspace, it's better to sample according to the true distribution of the labels2.
+Instead of sampling uniformly from the labelspace, it's better to sample according to the true distribution of the labels.
 For example, if you have a dataset of restaurant reviews and 60% of them are positive, your prompt should contains a 3:2 ratio of positive/negative prompts.

 Additional Tips